Tpj-root/isro/Quiz_Assessment.md

 d.
 Shrinking of the Moon

-My_Ans: d.
+d.
 Shrinking of the Moon